swoosh1337/StraySync/README.md

 If you encounter errors with SQL commands:

-1. Try the `simple-setup.sql` file which has fewer dependencies
+1. Try the `database/schemas/simple-setup.sql` file which has fewer dependencies
 2. Run each SQL command separately in the Supabase SQL Editor
 3. Check if your Supabase instance supports the PostGIS extension